lkcormack/rat-clustering/DataWranglingNotes.md

 A set of identical runs (e.g. n=3 rats), I'm calling that that a "block"

-If rats are ID'd as part of a triad or not or whatever, I'm calling that an "experiment".
+A set of blocks with different rat numbers in each block is an "expermient".
 So, the data we're working on now is one experiment, the "baseline experiment".

 ## General Info
 ### Camera conversion